 What to Do If Your Frog Dies

 Once the frogs die, most people will want to flush them, but I say don't.
-If your frogs were killed by a disease, flushing them will just send their bodies to other waters, where wild amphibians can catch the disease.
+If your frogs were killed by a disease, flushing them will just send their bodies to other waters, where wild local amphibians can catch the disease.

-Instead, just roll them up in a paper towel and put them in the trash.
+Instead, simply roll them up in a paper towel and put them in the trash.
 Since these frogs are 100% aquatic, they will dry out and shrivel up after a day, destroying whatever disease they had.
 If you want to get the frog tested for a specific disease, keep the frog in water and call the clinic to see what they can do.

-How to Prevent Death
+How to Prevent an Early Death

 1. Set Up Your Tank Properly

 Make sure you have an established tank.
 Tests should read 0 ammonia, 0 nitrite, and 5-25 nitrate.
 This means your tank is cycled (has good bacteria), since an uncycled tank causes spontaneous ammonia and nitrite spikes that can kill your frogs.
 These frogs also prefer PH of 6.8 to 8 and temperatures of 72-78°F.